scipy-conference/scipy_proceedings_archive/scipy2014/papers/00_intro/abstract.md

 It is an exciting time to be part of this community that has spent the last decade developing sophisticated tools — tools that are now ideally suited to address technical problems arising at the blooming intersection of specialized domains and computation.
 Many contributors to the community have been hired at university data institutions, Python has become the number one language for undergraduate teaching, and many productive partnerships have been formed with industry.

-The conference continues to grow with almost 500 participantsfrom across the globe.
+The conference continues to grow with almost 500 participants from across the globe.
 More than half of attendees are now from industry, the rest split between government laboratories and the academy.
 The organizing committee is committed to increasing representation from underrepresented groups.
 This year, 15% of attendees were women, a significant increase from 3% in 2013.
 A Diversity Committee was formed to ensure that this trend continues.

 Geospatial Computing and Education were central themes this year, with additional mini-symposia on the following topics: